illusion0001/orbisunjailed/gaming.md

 <p><img alt="" src="https://gcdn.pbrd.co/images/9O68wknbdHM9.png?o=1" style="width: 698px; height: 393px;" /></p>

-PKG type: <strong>FAKE</strong> is a homebrew pkg not official that will not require license/disc. <strong>REAL/RETAIL</strong> is a direct pkg created and verified by Sony <strong>(these cannot be played unless you have the disc or license).</strong>Fake and Retail cannot be combined.
+ * PKG type: <strong>FAKE</strong> is a homebrew pkg not official that will not require license/disc. <strong>REAL/RETAIL</strong> is a direct pkg created and verified by Sony <strong>(these cannot be played unless you have the disc or license).
+ * **Fake and Retail cannot be combined.**
+ * A RETAIL pkg cannot be converted to FAKE.
+A FAKE pkg cannot be converted to RETAIL.
-CONTENT ID: Note the CUSA number.
+ * CONTENT ID: Note the CUSA number.
 This is your region and version of the game.
 If your updates/dlc and game content ID do not match, they will not install.